 Research money is still inequitably polarized towards the 'big three': HIV/AIDS, malaria and TB.
-In 2007, R&D funding for HIV totalled US\$ 1.1 billion (of which 64% was directed to vaccine development).
-A paltry US\$ 1 million (0.1% of the total) was invested in drug development for resource poor settings, such as paediatric formulations and fixed drug combinations.
-Malaria commanded funding of US\$ 468 million (50% of which was directed towards drug development) and TB US\$ 410 of which the largest share, 35%, was invested in R&D, with 20% in vaccines.
+In 2007, R&D funding for HIV totalled US \$ 1.1 billion (of which 64% was directed to vaccine development).
+A paltry US \$ 1 million (0.1% of the total) was invested in drug development for resource poor settings, such as paediatric formulations and fixed drug combinations.
+Malaria commanded funding of US \$ 468 million (50% of which was directed towards drug development) and TB US \$ 410 of which the largest share, 35%, was invested in R&D, with 20% in vaccines.
 The poor relations remain the 'neglected diseases' a heterogeneous group of (largely) chronic vector borne illnesses including: guinea worm infection, schistosomiasis, lymphatic filariasis, leprosy, African trypanosomiasis (sleeping sickness), South American trypanosomiasis (Chaga's disease) and leishmaniasis.
 They affect 1 billion people worldwide but command less than 5% of R&D allocated funds.
-Though the disparity is well recognized, the tension between profit in drug development and need has not been resolved.
+The Global Health Division of the Gates Foundation aims to harness advances in science and technology to save lives in developing countries, with focus areas